huridocs/uwazi-documentation/admin-docs/glossary-of-terms.md

 - **Favicon** is an icon that appears in the browser tab and bookmarks.

-- **Filters** are criteria that you can mix and match to narrow down the types of entities shown at a given moment in the Library.
+- **Filters** are criteria that narrow down the types of entities shown at a given moment in the Library.

 - **Instance** is your specific copy of the Uwazi software.
 In other words, it refers to your collection.